Lusitano G.C.: Rivalry with Juventude de Évora

 In the 1951/52 season Juventude was promoted to the Segunda Divisão as 1951 national champions of the Third Division.
 Both clubs fought head to head for the promotion to the Primeira Divisao and at the final matchday the Évora rivals were leveled in points.
 Lusitano, however, had more goals scored and defeated Juventude at the Campo Estrela and obtained an electrifying 5–5 draw in the Sanches Miranda.
 Lusitano went through to win promotion to the top tier were it would remain for 14 consecutive seasons thus ending official derbies for a long period as Juventude never achieved promotion to the Primeira Divisão.

 Lusitanists usually call rival supporters Cacaruças or Rasga-Roupa, while the Juventudists call Lusitano supporters Erbanários (Herbalists) due to the green and white colours.

 In October 2019, as result of the conflict between the SAD and the club, and accusing Juventude of favouring the SAD, Lusitano broke off institutional relations with Juventude and also with SL Évora.

-In the 2020/2021 the clubs will once again play in the same league as Juventude earned promotion to Campeonato de Portugal following the cancellation of the Évora FA championship due to the Coronavirus Pandemic.
+In 2022 the Evora derby returned as both clubes were playing the Campeonato de Portugal.
+On 20 November 2022 the derby between Juventude and Lusitano was the second most attended match of the weekend in Portugal, to see Lusitano win 1–2 with a dramatic last minute goal.

+By the end of the 2023/24 Juventude descended to the regional league which means that the derbies of this season were the last ones ever to be played in the historical grounds of Campo Estrela and Sanches de Miranda as both clube are now building new stadiums which should be in use in 2025.